+Hand cleaning compliance in healthcare facilities, Q4 2015/2016

+Prepared by the Provincial Hand Hygiene Working Group of British Columbia (PHHWG)

+July 2016

-Hand cleaning compliance in the healthcare facilities, Q3 2015/2016 Prepared by the Provincial Hand Hygiene Working Group of British Columbia (PHHWG) May 2016 Mission: To create a comprehensive provincial program that will improve and sustain hand hygiene culture, in order to decrease the transmission of healthcare-associated infections in BC healthcare facilities What is hand cleaning?
+Mission: To create a comprehensive provincial program that will improve and sustain hand hygiene culture, in order to decrease the transmission of healthcare-associated infections in BC healthcare facilities

+What is hand cleaning?

 Hand cleaning means using an alcohol-based hand rub or soap and water to kill or remove germs on hand surfaces.

 Why is hand cleaning important?

 Both patients in acute care facilities and residents in residential care facilities are vulnerable to healthcare-associated infections, a leading cause of death for people receiving care within our healthcare system.
 Germs can easily be transmitted through direct person-to-person contact, or by touching contaminated shared surfaces or equipment.
-Hand cleaning is the single most effective way to reduce the spread of germs, and is the responsibility of all individuals involved, including patients/residents, visitors, and healthcare providers.
+Hand cleaning is the single most effective way to reduce the spread of germs and is the responsibility of all individuals involved, including patients/residents, visitors, and healthcare providers.

 Why do we measure hand cleaning compliance?

 Healthcare providers, including nursing staff, physicians, clinical support services, and others such as housekeeping staff, should lead by example in maintaining good hand hygiene.
 They move frequently between patients/ residents, and from room to room, while providing care or working in the patient/resident's room.
 This movement provides many chances for germs to be spread by hands.
 Monitoring hand cleaning practice is vital to improve compliance and, in turn, reduce infections in healthcare settings.

 How do we measure hand cleaning compliance?

-Every quarter, trained auditors observe a sample of healthcare providers and record whether they clean their hands at the appropriate times, i.e. before and after touching a patient/resident or the their immediate environment (e.g., changing bed linen, holding a bed rail, clearing a bedside table, etc.).
+Every quarter, trained auditors observe a sample of healthcare providers, and record whether they clean their hands at the appropriate times, i.e. before and after touching a patient or the patient's immediate environment (e.g., changing bed linen, holding a bed rail, clearing a bedside table, etc.).
 The percentage score reports how often healthcare providers clean their hands when required to do so.
 Wearing gloves is not a substitute for hand cleaning.

 Why is the compliance being publicly reported?

-Improving hand cleaning compliance is a key way of reducing healthcare-associated infections.
-Reporting on performance provides transparency to the public, and assists healthcare facilities in improving their quality of care.
+Improving hand cleaning compliance is a key measure to reduce healthcare-associated infections.
+Reporting on performance provides transparency to the public, and assists healthcare facilities in care quality improvement.

 How are we doing?

-The overall provincial hand cleaning compliance was 83% in both acute care facilities and residential care facilities during quarter 3 (Q3) of 2015/16, which surpasses the target of 80%.
-In acute care facilities, compliance before contact is still 10% lower than after contact (77% vs. 87%), and physicians continue to have the lowest compliance among healthcare provider groups, at 76%.
+The overall provincial hand cleaning compliance was 83% in acute care facilities and 85% in residential care facilities, respectively, during quarter 4 (Q4) of 2015/16, both surpassing the target performance.
+In acute care facilities, compliance before contact is still 10% lower than compliance after contact (78% vs. 88%), and compliance among physicians improved but was still lower than other healthcare provider groups.

 What are we doing to improve compliance?

 - 1. Encouraging all healthcare providers to incorporate hand cleaning into their practice routines - 2.
 Ensuring that hand cleaning products are readily available for all staff, patients, and residents - 3.
 Reporting performance back to unit staff, senior leaders, physicians, and the public - 4.
-Targeting educational and promotional activities to increase hand cleaning awareness - Identifying new initiatives and opportunities to improve the compliance before patient contact and to engage physicians more effectively Expectation 100% while recognizing positive improvement Performance target 80% of hand cleaning opportunities taken Performance in Q3 2015/16 Acute care facilities (ACF) 83% of 48,393 opportunities observed Residential care facilities (RCF) 83% of 9,631 opportunities observed
+Targeting educational and promotional activities to increase hand cleaning awareness - 5.
+Identifying new initiatives and opportunities to improve the compliance before patient contact and to engage physicians more effectively

+Expectation 100% while recognizing positive improvement Performance target 80% of hand cleaning opportunities taken Performance in Q4 2015/16 Acute care facilities (ACF) 83% of 61,967 opportunities observed Residential care facilities (RCF) 85% of 12,832 opportunities observed